Contact the Duty Planning Officer

 If your enquiry is complicated or detailed, our helpdesk will refer you to the Duty Planning Officer.

-The Duty Planning Officer is only available by telephone between 9:30am - 12:45pm each weekday.
+The Duty Planning Officer is only available by telephone between 9:30am and 12:45pm each Tuesday, Wednesday and Thursday.

 Any advice the Duty Planning Officer gives is informal, non-binding and will not pre-judge the outcome of any subsequent planning application.

 The Duty Planning Officer can:

 - advise on site constraints, as indicated on the Local Plan maps